Duncan (Slim Dusty song): Year-end charts

+Certifications

 Later uses

 When Australian Labor Party politician Duncan Kerr was running for the Division of Denison in Tasmania in 1987, his advertising campaign was based on the song "Duncan".
 Kerr won the seat and remained the local member until 2010.

 Dusty re-recorded the song with Rolf Harris in 1996.
 Dusty also recorded a version of the song in 2000, "I Love to Have a Dance with Dorothy", with The Wiggles, which appeared on the Wiggles' tenth album, It's a Wiggly Wiggly World.